microsoft/FluidFramework/docs/index.md

 > [!CAUTION]
 > This documentation is a work in progress.

-# Prague
+# Fluid

-Welcome to Prague!
+Welcome to Fluid!

-We built Prague to make it simpler for developers to build collaborative experiences using Web technology.
+We built Fluid to make it simpler for developers to build collaborative experiences using Web technology.

-Prague enables distributed, collaborative applications by providing developers with eventually consistent <xref:dds>, a flexible component and app model ("Chaincode"), and a reference server implementation ("Routerlicious.")
+Fluid enables distributed, collaborative applications by providing developers with eventually consistent <xref:dds>, a flexible component and app model ("Chaincode"), and a reference server implementation ("Routerlicious.")

-Teams across Microsoft are using Prague for low latency collaboration, zero setup data persistence, and on-by-default cross app compatibility.
+Teams across Microsoft are using Fluid for low latency collaboration, zero setup data persistence, and on-by-default cross app compatibility.
 Among other projects, our partner teams are building components for text editing, gaming, command line tooling, and IOT.

-Prague's [distributed data structures](xref:dds) make it easy to write apps that are collaborative just like you would build single-user applications and experiences.
-Prague handles keeping your data in sync across multiple clients, so you can focus on your app's business logic.
-Prague's data synchronization is fast, efficient, and requires very little bandwidth.
-Prague is extensible, too.
+Fluid's [distributed data structures](xref:dds) make it easy to write apps that are collaborative just like you would build single-user applications and experiences.
+Fluid handles keeping your data in sync across multiple clients, so you can focus on your app's business logic.
+Fluid's data synchronization is fast, efficient, and requires very little bandwidth.
+Fluid is extensible, too.
 You can write components which can be re-used or you can even create new distributed data structures.

 ## Benefits

-* You can focus on your app's business logic; Prague takes care of data consistency between all clients
+* You can focus on your app's business logic; Fluid takes care of data consistency between all clients
 * It's easy to build 'version history' experiences with your data
 * Components can be embedded in multiple places; reduce, reuse, recycle!